cpplibv/libv/LIBV-TODO.md

 libv.control: Remove debug trace messages, CONTROL_DEBUG, iostream, etc... libv.control: 2 (+ 1) Example sandbox to presented in the paper
 libv.control: Rename libv.control to libv.ctrl
+libv.ctrl: Would be nice to merge keycode-codepoint-scancode events to a single pass | Its must due to sequence cancellation libv.input: rename EventKey::key to EventKey::keycode